digitalservicebund/a2j-rechtsantragstelle/README.md

 npm run dev
 ```

+The openJDK dependency is only used for BundId and can be skipped using `npm install --omit=optional`.

 The app will be served on http://localhost:3000, assets are rebuilt on file save.

 To explore the codebase, you can use this [interactive code map](https://mango-dune-07a8b7110.1.azurestaticapps.net/?repo=digitalservicebund%2Fa2j-rechtsantragstelle).